 Elon Hillel is open to all students.
 Whether you are looking for a fridge full of food, a place to hang out or study, a way to meet other students, or somewhere to celebrate a Jewish holiday, you are always welcome.
 Our Hillel is a judgment-free zone, and there are no dues or requirements.

 How large is the Jewish population at Elon?

-The Jewish community at Elon is vibrant and growing, and comprises over 10% of the total student population of the university.
-The class of 2024 is the largest ever Jewish entering class in Elon University history, and our community grows every year.
+The Jewish community at Elon is vibrant and growing, and currently comprises at least 12% of the total student population of the university.
+The class of 2025 was the largest-ever Jewish entering class in Elon University history, and our community grows every year.